sammagnet7/cs683_AdvCompArch_Assignments/pa1-chak-de-microarchitecture-team-gandiva/README.md

 <img title="a title" alt="Alt text" src="./plots/part2/tiling_speedup_10K_16.png">

 ### Description:
+1. We observe no change in MPKI for when applying tiled 2D convolution.
+Since in naive approach the access pattern is not evicting lines that contains useful data before they are used.

-As we increase kernel size from 8 to 16 MPKI drops.
-Matrix size has measurable effect.
+2. As we increase kernel size from 8 to 16 MPKI drops.
+Matrix size has no measurable effect.

+3. We didn't achieve any speedup due to tiling as in the naive approach the input matrix is accessed row wise and kernel itself have a tiling effect on the input matrix.
 ## 2C: Software Prefetching

 ### Plots: